Global Markets Stumble As Traders Await Fed Minutes - UrduPoint

 Hong Kong dipped even after market heavyweight Alibaba jumped more than two percent to extend its rebound after diving 10 percent Friday on news it had cancelled the spinoff of its cloud computing arm.

-Tokyo, Singapore, Jakarta and Wellington also fell, while Shanghai was flat.
-Sydney, Seoul, Mumbai, Taipei, Bangkok and Manila were all up.

-World oil prices stagnated as traders awaited this Sunday's upcoming output meeting of OPEC+ crude-producing nations.
+World oil prices slid as traders awaited this Sunday's upcoming output meeting of OPEC+ crude-producing nations.

 "The main question the market is asking is whether OPEC will cut production further in response to softening oil prices," noted Economist Intelligence Unit analyst Matt Sherwood.